-Apple reportedly has silently bought back $23.5 billion worth of its own shares off the open market in March which has created hysteria in the whole business market.
-This has driven every analyst and financial news sites into a panic.
+Apple reportedly silently bought back $23.5 billion worth of its own shares off the open market in March, creating hysteria in the whole business market.
+This has driven every analyst and financial news site into a panic.
 They had been pondering over the fact that Apple just might ‘kill’ the most advanced and commercially successful smartphone it has ever produced.
-Apple began buying back its share back in 2012.
+Apple began buying its share back in 2012.
 Since 2012, Apple has spent a total of $199.6 billion in share buybacks.

-Buying back its shares can be seen as investing in the company itself because it enables Apple to recruit talent offering valuable stock options.
-Back in 2012, Apple had bought its shares and paid market prices for its stock and then destroyed those shares.
-This entire process makes the shares that remained within the company more valuable.
-Apple began borrowing money at very low-interest rates to fund its buybacks and this helped them to return the value paid to shareholders.
+Buying back its shares can be seen as investing in the company itself because it enables Apple to recruit talent by offering valuable stock options.
+In 2012, Apple bought its shares and paid market prices for its stock, then destroyed those shares.
+This entire process makes the shares that remain within the company more valuable.
+Apple began borrowing money at very low-interest rates to fund its buybacks, which helped them return the value paid to shareholders.

 Apple’s acquisition target is actually profitable.
 However, Apple’s #23.5 billion stock repurchase is bigger than anything the stock market has ever seen.
 It is nearly 8 times the size of its largest-ever acquisition of Beats and more than twice the size of Google’s acquisition of Motorola Mobility.
 However, Microsoft’s acquisition of LinkedIn and the IPO valuation of Spotify comes close to it.